cpske/ISP/testing/code-coverage.md

     }
 }
 ```

-* We might have unit tests that test for "Platinum" customer discounts and the 50 Baht discount, but not both.
+1. We might have unit tests that test for "Platinum" customer discounts and the 50 Baht discount, but not both.
 We might miss the cases where both discounts apply.
-* We might also miss an unclear requirement: *what if a platinum customer buys 1,020 Baht?*
+2. We might miss an unclear requirement: *what if a platinum customer buys 1,020 Baht?*
   - Should he get both discounts?
-    - Which discount should be applied first? (the discount will be different!)
+  - Which discount should be applied first? (the total discount will be different!)

 ## CodeCov for Automated Coverage Analysis

+You can perform automatic code coverage with a CI server (like Travis-CI).
+For this, you can use an online service like [CodeCov](https://codecov.io).

 [Codecov.io](https://codecov.io) is an online code coverage service
 that integrates with CI pipelines, including Travis-CI and Circle-CI.

 For Python projects, Codecov.io uses the Python "coverage" package
 to perform the actual coverage analysis.
+Codecov.io manages generation
+and display of reports, and keeps a history of coverage results.

 To get started, go to [codecov.io](https://codecov.io) and register using your Github ID.
 Give Codecov access to the project(s) you want it to pull and analyze.
 It is similar to the way you give Travis permission to pull and build a project.
 Then modify your `.travis.yml` file to perform coverage analysis and send the data to codecov.io.